-4040 to Nursing Research Lec.
-3 Lab.
-0 Cr.
-3 Prerequisite: a grade of "C" or higher in NURS 2060.
-Introduction to nursing research with emphasis on research process and implications for utilization of research findings in nursing practice.
+to Nursing Research Prerequisites: a grade of "C" or higher in a grade of "C" or higher in NURS 2060 and MATH 2011.
+This is an introduction to nursing research with emphasis on research process and implications for utilization of research findings in nursing practice.
 Published research will be critically analyzed.
 The critique process is used to analyze the status of investigation on selected topics in health care.
 A research process and its application to evidence-based practice are examined.
-Offered FA, SP.